Aarsh0315/Adventure-Works-Bike-Sales-Dashboard-Excel/README.md

 # 🚴 Adventure Works Bike Sales Dashboard using Microsoft Excel

-This project presents an interactive **Adventure Works Bike Sales Dashboard** created in **Microsoft Excel** to visualize and analyze sales performance for the Adventure Works dataset.
+This project presents an interactive **Adventure Works Bike Sales Dashboard** built in **Microsoft Excel** to visualize and analyze sales performance for the Adventure Works dataset.
-It helps users explore revenue trends, product performance, and regional insights through clear and dynamic visualizations.
+It provides insights into revenue trends, product performance, regional sales, and customer segments through clean and dynamic visualizations.

 ---

 ## 📊 Project Overview

-The **Adventure Works Bike Sales Dashboard** was developed to summarize key metrics from the Adventure Works dataset.
+The **Adventure Works Bike Sales Dashboard** was designed to summarize and analyze key sales metrics from the Adventure Works dataset.
-It provides a quick overview of total revenue, profit, and sales distribution across product categories, subcategories, and regions.
+It enables users to explore total revenue, profit, and product-wise performance with interactive slicers and timelines.
-The dashboard allows users to make data-driven decisions and spot performance patterns with just a few clicks.
+This dashboard helps businesses identify trends, track targets, and make data-driven decisions efficiently.

 ---

 ## 🚀 Features

-- Fully interactive **Excel dashboard** with dynamic filters and visuals
+- Fully interactive Excel dashboard with filters and KPIs
-- **Pivot Tables** and **Pivot Charts** for sales and profit analysis
+- **Pivot Tables** and **Pivot Charts** for data analysis
-- **Slicers and Timelines** for filtering by year, region, and product category
+- **Slicers and Timelines** for filtering by product, region, and year
-- **Conditional Formatting** for highlighting key metrics
+- **Conditional Formatting** for highlighting performance trends
-- Key visualizations include:
+- **Dynamic visualizations** including:
-  - Total sales and profit KPIs
+  - Total Sales and Profit KPIs
-  - Sales by product category and subcategory
+  - Sales by Product Category and Subcategory
-  - Regional sales performance
+  - Revenue by Region and Salesperson
-  - Revenue trends over time
+  - Monthly and Yearly Trends
-  - Customer segmentation insights
+  - Customer Segmentation Insights

 ---